Business as usual

 What happens to existing EU trade mark and design applications and registrations?

-Currently the UK is a member of the EU, and so EUTM and RCD registrations are valid in the UK.
-If the UK leaves the EU, EUTMs and RCDs will continue to be valid in the remaining 27 EU Member States.
+EUTM and RCD registrations are valid in the UK until the end of the transition period.
+At the end of the transition period, EUTMs and RCDs will continue to be valid in the remaining 27 EU Member States.
 UK individuals and businesses will still be able to register EUTMs and designs, but these will no longer cover the UK.

 Renewal of Registered EU Trade Marks and Registered Community Designs

-If the Brexit date is 31 October 2019, then all EUTMs and RCDs with renewal dates on or after 31 October 2019 will require separate UK renewal.
-Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 31 October 2019, the UK cloned right, created on 31 October 2019, will still require separate UK renewal.
+All EUTMs and RCDs with renewal dates on or after 1 January 2021 will require separate UK renewal.
+Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 1 January 2021, the UK cloned right, created on 1 January 2021, will still require separate UK renewal.